ADI-KOTKAR/NODE-JS_SPRK/README.md

   - 4XX -> client side issues
   - 5XX -> server side isssues

+  http methods - get,post,put,delete,patch

+    put, patch both used for modifying
+    put sends the whole json again for updating patch just sends the part of json to be updated.

   Promises
   - has three states:
     1. pending - not resolve/reject